1995 Florida State Seminoles baseball team

 The 1995 Florida State Seminoles baseball team represented Florida State University in the 1995 NCAA Division I baseball season.
 The Seminoles played their home games at Dick Howser Stadium, and played as part of the Atlantic Coast Conference.
 The team was coached by Mike Martin in his sixteenth season as head coach at Florida State.

-The Seminoles reached the College World Series, their thirteenth appearance in Omaha, where they finished tied for fifth place after recording a win against and losses to Miami (FL) and Southern California.
+The Seminoles reached the College World Series, their thirteenth appearance in Omaha, where they finished tied for fifth place after recording a win against Oklahoma and losses to Miami (FL) and Southern California.